Welcome to Year 4!

 Summer 1 - What's in our Woodland Walk?

 Throughout the half term, the children explored the habitats in the Woodland Walk and the wildlife that lives there.
 This was the basis of the topic and provided the children with a context to develop their understanding of life cycles, habitats and the environment.
 The children unpicked the significance of a minibeast and explored how they contribute to our environment whilst evaluating why they are under threat.
 As this is a science based topic, the children focussed on their understanding of how animals adapt and change in order to thrive in their environment.
 Furthermore, the topic gave them the opportunity to discuss what it means to respect the environment and wildlife, and explored their own and others’ feelings and responses to the proposed changes to our environment, further developing their knowledge of RRE.
 There was many opportunities for the children to be curious, by asking questions, hypothesising and discussing ideas about minibeasts and their habitats.
 As the children studied minibeasts closely in their teams, using their observations and research to become experts, they had ownership of the outcome.
 For the outcome, the children explored the woodland walk to complete a mini beast study.
 The children was challenged to increase the number by the end of the topic.

 Spring 2 - Looking Towards the Future

-We will start the half-term by looking at the poem ‘Macavity; The Mystery Cat’.
-We will unpick the different skills Macavity has and perform the poem using our drama skills.
-We will create our own poem, in the style of T. S. Eliot, about an animal of our choice with their own special skills.
+We started the half-term by looking at the poem ‘Macavity; The Mystery Cat’.
+We unpicked the different skills Macavity has and performed the poem using our drama skills.
+We created our own poem, in the style of T. S. Eliot, about an animal of our choice with their own special skills.

-This will help us lead into work on our aspirations and dreams, when we come back to school.
-We will think about what makes us special, what skills we have and what we would like to do in the future.
+This helped us lead into work on our aspirations and dreams, when we came back to school.
+We thought about what makes us special, what skills we have and what we would like to do in the future.

-The aim of the topic is to remind us all that there is still a future for us all, despite Covid19!
+The aim of the topic was to remind us that there is still a future for us all, despite Covid19!